ESOS vs ESOP: Understanding the Difference

 Key features of ESOS

-• Right to purchase: Employees have the option to buy company shares at a fixed price.
+• Right to purchase: Employees can buy shares at a fixed price, no matter what the market price is later.

-• No ownership until exercised: Employees do not own shares until they purchase them.
+• No ownership until exercised: You only own the shares once you actually buy them.

 Key features of ESOP